Transformation Logging Standards for Geospatial Data Lineage

 Step 3: Automate Capture in Python/GDAL Pipelines

 Manual logging is unsustainable.
 Integrate structured logging directly into your spatial ETL code using Python’s logging module or structured alternatives like structlog.
-Hook into GDAL/OGR via Python bindings to intercept transformation calls:
+The following example wraps a GDAL-based reprojection with a complete, correct logging call:

 import logging